This is Zereshk Polo, a distinguished Persian dish.

 - Drain the rice in a colander and set aside while you prepare the pan.

 - Add 2 tablespoons of oil to a non-stick pot.

 - In a small bowl, mix 1 cup of the lightly cooked rice with 1 tablespoon of saffron-water mixture, gently mix and spread evenly in the bottom of the pot.
 This will be the crispy rice referred to as Tah-dig.

 - Pour the remainder of the rinsed rice to the pot and lightly fluff with a fork.

-- Cut up the remaining 2 tablespoons ghee into pieces and evenly spread over the top of the rice.
+- Evenly drizzle the remaining 2 tablespoons of oil over the top of the rice.

-- Pour the additional 1/4 cup water evenly over the top of the rice.
+- Pour the remaining 1/4 cup of water over the rice.
 Wrap the lid with a clean towel and place on top of the pot.
 This will allow the rice to steam.

-- Allow the rice to steam over a medium-low to medium heat for 45 minutes.
+- Allow the rice to steam over medium-low heat for 45 minutes.

 - Pour the remaining 1 tablespoon saffron water over the top of the rice.
 Turn off the heat and allow to sit for 5 minutes before serving.